bluekvirus/Stage.js/implementation/HOWTO.md

 },
 ...
 ```
-**The validate function or validators should return undefined or 'error string' for passed and rejected respectively**
+**The validate function or validators should return undefined or the 'error string' to indicate passed and rejected situation respectively.**

 You can always register more named validators by:
 ```